Geoffrey Edwin Summerhayes

 Geoffrey Edwin Summerhayes, OAM (15 September 1928 – 22 September 2010) was an Australian architect, who was based in Perth, Western Australia.

 Summerhayes studied architecture at Princeton and was taught by Professor Jean Labatut.
-Summerhayes was in the architecture industry for over 55 years, and in that time he mostly worked on residential properties such as the Cliff House, Coombe House and his own residence, known as the Summerhayes House.
+He was in the architecture industry for over 55 years, and in that time he mostly worked on residential properties such as the Cliff House, Coombe House and his own residence, known as the Summerhayes House.
 During 1967-1968 he was the President of the Royal Australian Institute of Architects (Western Australia).
 He died on 22 September 2010, at the age of 82.

 Works

 The Coombe house designed by Summerhayes is located in Mosman Park, the house is also named the Cliff House for its cliff-top location situated above Freshwater Bay.
 Two distinctive features characterise this house as avant garde, the flat roof and interior planning based on functionality and living styles to create separate spaces for children and adults.